 Retirement benefits are one of the many issues that may need to be settled in divorce proceedings.
-For example, if one spouse participated in a 401K plan through his employer during marriage, his wife would be entitled to some of the benefits when he retired.
-But when a couple divorces, it is necessary to plan for division of the benefits-either immediately or upon the employee-spouse’s retirement.
+For example, if one spouse participated in a 401K plan through his employer during the marriage, his wife would be entitled to some of the benefits when he retired.
+But when a couple divorces, it is necessary to plan for the division of the benefits-either immediately or upon the employee spouse's retirement.

 To obtain a QDRO, consult a legal professional in a timely manner.
 The process of obtaining a legally valid QDRO can take months, and it can take even longer to actually receive any benefits.